yan-ash/pandas_challenge/README.md

 Part 7 :Genarally, it shows us that the schools have higher budget for each student tend to have higher scores.

 Part 8: We could tell that the school size does not play an important role on school scores.
-Part 9: The data shows us that indepndent schools  performed better than government schools academically.
+Part 9: The data shows us that indepndent schools  perform better than government schools academically.